Category & Sponsored Awards

 • Ten to twelve outstanding projects in the high school division (grades 9–12) win Grand Prize Awards and an all-expense-paid trip to the Regeneron International Science and Engineering Fair (ISEF).

-• Twelve outstanding projects in the middle school division (grades 6–8) receive the Isabelle Stone Award (biological sciences) or the Castro Family Award (physical sciences) and an all-expense-paid trip to the California Science & Engineering Fair (CSEF) in Los Angeles.
+• Six projects in the middle school division (grades 6–8) receive the Isabelle Stone Award (biological sciences) or the Castro Family Award (physical sciences)

 • Selected winners (approximately 10%) in the middle school division (grades 6-8) are eligible to compete in the Thermo Fisher Scientific Junior Innovators Challenge (formerly Broadcom Masters Competition).
 This competition culminates with a competition for the 30 finalists in Washington, DC, in October.